nbfigueroa/task_motion_planning_cds/README.md

 then follow the instructions on the terminal of this node.
 [Expected behavior](https://www.dropbox.com/s/fgxrk9lj5avlw0j/pour_demo.mp4?dl=0)

 ---
+###Real-Time Control of a Pizza Dough Rolling task on the KUKA LWR @ LASA:
+Coming soon ...
+---
 ###References:

 [1] N. Figueroa and A. Billard, “Discovering hierarchical structure in heterogenous and sequential task demonstrations,” In preparation.